isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 <h4><strong>First Day of School</strong></h4>
 <p>On the first day of school, students should report in their PE/House Tee
 with Uniform Bottoms, and gather at their respective Secondary 1 Classroom on Level 2.
-From there, their seniors will then lead them to the School Hall (Centrestage) for the Flag-Raising Ceremony.</p>
+From there, their seniors will lead them to the School Hall (Centrestage) for the Flag-Raising Ceremony.</p>
 <p>Please see the<strong> <a href="/files/2026 Files/Classroom_Allocation_for_2026.pdf" rel="noopener nofollow" target="_blank">attached file</a></strong> for
 the classroom allocation.</p>
 <p>Students who did not manage to purchase the Hua Yi school uniform can